 In the Signature text box, type the signature information exactly as you want it to appear in your messages.
 If you use HTML, you can select from fonts, size and color for text and add links and images to your signature.

 Note: When inserting an image into your signature, please resize the image beforehand.
 We do not recommend resizing the image after inserting.
 Please use image files that are smaller than 1MB.
+You can see more information about inserting images into your signature at the bottom of this post.

 After creating your signature, you will select when the signature should be placed in your messages.
 Next to Primary Account:, click the dropdown boxes under New Messages and Replies & Forwards and select the name of the signature you wish to use for each of these type of messages.